Forza Horizon 6 Drifting Guide: How to Master the Mountain Passes

 The Clutch Kick

-Upgrading Your Drift Build
+Upgrading the Build

 Knowing When to Slide

-If you are trying to maximize your skill point returns on long straightaways, gently throw the car into shallow zigzag drifts back and forth across the lane to keep your multiplier alive.
-However, you should never attempt to drift during a competitive circuit race.
-Sliding burns a massive amount of forward momentum.
-Taking a corner using proper racing lines with high grip will always result in a faster lap time.
-Keep your handbrake strictly reserved for emergencies where you need to save a bad oversteer during a race.
+Don't drift during a competitive circuit race.
+Sliding burns forward momentum.
+Taking a corner using proper racing lines with high grip results in a consistently faster lap time.
+Keep the handbrake strictly reserved for emergencies where you need to save a bad oversteer.